MattKim97/Vibeur/README.md

 ### GET /api/comments/:commentId
 - returns a singular comment associated with this commentId

-### POST /api/comments/:commentId
-- create a comment associated with this commentId

 ### PUT /api/comments/:commentId
 - edit a comment associated with this commentId